NickFoodz/Not-Scrabble/README.md

 - When inputting a non integer input for number of players, the game can crash.
 - An invalid placement of 2 or more tiles sometimes registers as valid if they are in the same row/column
 - Clicking a button twice may cause the input to read invalid until you pass.
 Next player should have it work.
+- Undo button does not re-enable the selected tile from the player's rack.

 ***************************************************************************************************************